sgmurphy/wordpress-plugins/wp-reset/readme.txt

 = How long does it take for the reset operation to complete? =

 On most installations a second or two.
 If you have a huge amounts of data in tables then up to ten seconds.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-reset)